 Alexa vs Google Assistant FAQs

-A: If you’re talking entirely about first-party hardware, the answer is Alexa.
+If you’re talking entirely about first-party hardware, the answer is Alexa.
 You can pair a couple of Echo speakers and/or an Echo Sub directly with a Fire TV device.
 If you use a couple of Echo Studios, you can even get Dolby Atmos.
-Google hasn’t yet solved the problem of syncing its speakers with the Chromecast.
+Google hasn’t yet solved the problem of syncing its speakers with a Chromecast.

-Third-party speakers make the situation a little more equitable, since there are high-quality options for both platforms, and you can connect them with or without a first-party streamer.
+Third-party speakers make the situation a little more equitable, since there are high-quality options for both platforms, and you can often connect them with or without a first-party media streamer.
 If you get a soundbar like the Sonos Beam, you can switch between Alexa and Assistant on a whim.

-A: We have a more thorough response to this question, but the quick answer is Google.
+We have a more thorough response to this question, but the quick answer is Google.
 By default, it doesn’t save any of your voice recordings to improve performance.
 Amazon requires you to opt out instead of in, and Alexa recordings may potentially be used in criminal cases.
 It should be noted that both companies work to minimize and anonymize the recordings testers hear, and offer options to delete recent activity.
-You can mute mic input at any time.
+You can mute mic and camera input at any time.